-Students are required to report to Marine Special Operations School at Bldg RR-5, Stone Bay area, Camp Lejeune, NC, by the NLT 1200 on the day prior to the course commencing.
-Any student who will not meet this timeline is required to contact the MSOS POC's listed in this package.
+Students will report to the MSOS ITC Proctor, Bldg RR-5, Camp Lejeune, NC.
+All students must be present NLT 1200 on the Sunday prior to the course commencing.
+Any students who will not meet this timeline are required to contact the MSOS POC's listed in this package.